webmat/memory_dump/README.markdown

     dump(:verbose){}
     dump(:v){}

-You'll get an additional hash of all the global variables and their values, as well as an array of all constants accessible from that binding.
+Included in the previous hash will be an additional hash containing all the global variables and their values, as well as an array of all constants accessible from that binding.

 Other stuff
 ===